Skip to content

 When not to use a real plant

 If a spot has no daylight and you do not want to use a timer light, choose preserved, dried or artificial styling instead.
-A real plant placed there will not behave like a living display for long.
+A real plant placed there will not stay healthy for long.

 6. Low-Light Plant Myths